nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 ## New users

-Check out if the package manager of your OS already ships version 1.6 or install it as described [here](https://nim-lang.org/install.html).
+Check out if your package manager already ships version 1.6 or install it as described [here](https://nim-lang.org/install.html).